SMA Treatment Delay FAQ

 This is correct that the FDA approvals are not linked to capacity items around making enough of new treatments.
 But they are involved in reviewing the quality and consistency of the manufacturing processes to make the new treatments.
 This is sometimes done in-person at the actual manufacturing sites and also with the documentation that tracks and details the specific manufacturing processes.

-When will these drugs and others that are not available, finally be available to Type 1 young adults?
+When will this drug and others that are not available, finally be available to Type 1 young adults?

-While the issues raised here from the FDA and not about any concerns with efficacy or safety (which is a good thing, as those would significantly slow or stop these programs), we do not have any new information yet on what the labels would be if and when they do get approved.
+While the issues raised here from the FDA are not about any concerns with efficacy or safety (which is a good thing, as those would significantly slow or stop this program), we do not have any new information yet on what the labels would be if and when they do get approved.
 However, we have been doing a lot of advocacy work over the last two years to reinforce the needs for approvals and labels to cover all with SMA, and especially those who are older in our community.

 When is it realistic to expect approvals after this delay?